inbo/n2khab-monitoring/functionality.md

 - use standardized names of datafiles, to be found [here](https://docs.google.com/spreadsheets/d/1E8ERlfYwP3OjluL8d7_4rR1W34ka4LRCE35JTxf3WMI) (see column `ID`).
 These names are irrespective of the actual dataversion, which also has an ID.
 There are some useful filter-views available in the google sheet.

-For further consideration: one way of sharing the functionality (and optionally, the included textual data) will be to distribute it as an R package.
-I.e. a user just types `library(n2khab-inputs)` to have all functionality available, instead of having to `source()` needed functions.
-See [this issue](https://github.com/inbo/n2khab-inputs/issues/2) for more considerations.

 <DIV STYLE="background:#E8C3D58B;padding:10px">